 Primitive concepts cannot have subtypes automatically assigned by the classifier, unless a sufficient condition for that concept exists.
 Relevant concepts that are subtypes of a primitive concept in the taxonomy must be manually assigned an IS A relationship to that concept.

 When a primitive concept is a child of one or more concepts and a parent of one or more concepts, it is known as an intermediate primitive.

-116223007 | Complication (disorder)
+41969006 | Idiopathic disease (disorder) |